mathewgomas-alfred/mathewgomas.io/user_manual/selections.rst

 .. image:: /images/selection/Vector-pixel-selections.jpg

 When creating a selection, you can select what type of selection you want from the Mode in the selection tool options: Pixel or Vector.
-By default this will be a vector.
+By default this will be Vector.

 Vector selections can be modified as any other :ref:`vector shape <vector_graphics>` with the :ref:`shape_selection_tool`, if you try to paint on a vector selection mask it will be converted into a pixel selection.
 You can also convert vector shapes to selection.
 In turn, vector selections can be made from vector shapes, and vector shapes can be converted to vector selections using the options in the :guilabel:`Selection` menu.
 Krita will add a new vector layer for this shape.